 Cordelia saw red at those words.
 She stormed over to stand in front of Angel.

 "What about me, Angel?
 What about you telling me that you loved me?
-Was all that just a lie because you thought that your precious Buffy was dead?"
+Was it all just a lie because you thought your precious Buffy was dead?"

 "Cordy, no, I do love you.
 But, you have to understand I have to protect Buffy.
 It doesn't take anything away from my feelings for you."

-Lorne shook his head as he watched Angel create the first tear in the life he had created for himself.
+Lorne shook his head as he watched Angel create the first tear in the life he had created here.
 He only hoped the souled vampire would realize what he was doing before it was too late.

 Angel watched her leave.
 He wanted to go after her, but found himself frozen in place.
 He was torn between his emotion for Cordelia and Buffy.
 His demon screamed that he couldn't allow his grande-childe to take what was theirs.
 Angel knew he and Buffy had no future, and that he wanted one with Cordelia, but didn't know what to do.